ApostolosTsimogiannis/DS.2/Manual/README.md

 ## Undamped:

 Assemble parts using thread lock for the set screw.
-Mikado 550/600 tail parts can be used.
+The example below is with Mikado 550/600 tail parts.

 <img width="508" height="282" alt="image" src="https://github.com/user-attachments/assets/356a9246-000f-4dac-b64c-0c393342905c" />